Andy4495/AY3891x/README.md

             byte reset, byte clock);
     ```

+    The second form allows for a slightly simplified format when using only the minimal pins necessary to interface with the chip.

     ```C++
     AY3891x(byte DA7, byte DA6, byte DA5, byte DA4,
             byte DA3, byte DA2, byte DA1, byte DA0,
             byte BDIR, byte BC2, byte BC1);
     ```

-    ```C++
-    // Example constructor using the simpler form AY3891x psg(4, 5, 6, 7, 8, 10, 11, 12, 2, A5, 3);
-    ```

-    Use the enumeration `AY3891x::NO_PIN` if any of the pins required by the constructor are not connected.

 > [!IMPORTANT]
 > All three of the bus control signals (BDIR, BC1, BC2) need to be connected to the processor.
-Do not use `AY3891x::NO_PIN` in the constructor for these signals.
+Do not use `AY3891x::NO_PIN` in either constructor for these signals.

 4. Initialize the object.